 A student already accepted or enrolled at another college may enroll as a transient/guest student at ATC in order to transfer credits back to the primary college.

-The transient/guest student should be advised by the primary college concerning recommended courses to be taken at ATC.
+The guest student should be advised by the primary college concerning recommended courses to be taken at ATC.

-An applicant for transient/guest student status must submit an ATC application for admission along with a form/letter from the primary college specifying courses to be taken at ATC and transferred to the student’s “home” college.
-It is the responsibility of the transient/guest student to request that an ATC transcript be sent to the primary college after completion of ATC courses.
+An applicant for transient/guest student status must submit an ATC Guest Student application.
+It is the responsibility of the guest student to request that an ATC transcript be sent to the primary college after completion of ATC courses.

-Transient students will be registered by the Enrollment Services Center and will receive information via mail regarding access to their student email account and WebAdvisor.
+Students will be registered by the Enrollment Services Center and will receive information via email regarding access to their student email account and WebAdvisor.
 They also are not eligible for financial aid.